 Be sure to add plenty of glue so that the fur doesn’t fall off.

 3. Trim Off Excess Faux Fur

 Once you’ve given it time to dry, then you can trim the excess off one more time.
 It felt, in a very weird way, like giving my dogs a hair cut since their fur is so similar looking!

 You’ll end up with something like this!

-It’s like…kinda goofy right?
+It’s like…kinda goofy, right?
 This might be a good place to stop if you are doing this with a young child.
 This isn’t too scary looking… he looks happy!

 The teeth were made of thin plastic, so I cut each one in half.
-I glued them into the book’s first and last page, then added a heavy metal drawer to add weight while it dried.
+I glued them into the book’s first and last page, then set a heavy object on top of my book to add weight while it dried.

-I wanted to add a bit more spook to it, so I made a watercolor spray and gave him some bloody teeth.
+I wanted to add a bit more spook to it, so I made a watercolor spray and sprayed it all over, to give the fuzzy monster some bloody teeth.
 Eek!
-I also added several more eyes.
-Much better!

 Tada!
 Spooky, right?